edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 ***Who* is you**.
 You cannot escape from the identity of your consciousness.
-Even when referring to someone else, *you* do the referring, with your consciousness.
+Even when referring to someone else, *you* do the referring in your consciousness.
 Even when being in any sort of unconscious state, the experimenter of any content is a more abstract and broad (even infinite) *you*.

 ***When* is now.**